natnaelmehari27/battleship/README.md

 ##### Testing

-I have manually tested this project by doing the following:
+- Used a PEP8 linter to fix style and formatting issues.
-- Passed the code through a PEP8 linter and confirmed there is no problems.
+- Manually tested input validation by entering blank inputs, invalid characters, and out-of-range numbers to ensure the game does not crash.
-- Given invalid inputs: strings when numbers are excepted, out of bounds inputs
+- Verified repeated guesses do not affect game flow and produce proper warnings.
-- Tested in my local terminal and the code insititute Heroku terminal.
+- Tested game functionality locally and on Code Institute's Heroku mock terminal environment.

 ##### Bugs

 __Remaining bugs__